jnaecker/jnaecker.github.io/research/index.md

 ## Working Papers

+#### [The Lives of Others: Predicting Donations with Non-Choice Data](http://stanford.edu/~jnaecker/files/research/donations.pdf){:onClick="ga('send', 'event', 'Research', 'Download', this.href);"}

+**(Job Market Paper)**

+There is much variation in the percent of adults registered to be organ donors across the United States.
+Some of this variation may be due to characteristics of the sign-up process, in particular the form that is used when a state resident applies for or renews their driver's license.
+However, it is difficult to model and predict the success of the different forms with typical methods, due to the exceptionally large feature space and the limited data.
+To surmount this problem, I will apply a methodology that uses non-choice (i.e. unincentivized) data to predict choices.
+I will first show that this methodology can predict behavior in an experimental setting where we have good structural benchmarks.
+I will then apply this methodology to predict how organ donor designation depends on the elicitation procedure used.
+I find no evidence that choice framing has an effect on designation choices.
+More generally, this methodology can be used to perform policy psuedo-experiments where field experiments would prove prohibitively expensive or repugnant.

 #### [Do Hypothetical Choices and Non-Choice Ratings Reveal Preferences?](http://stanford.edu/~jnaecker/files/research/non-choice.pdf){:onClick="ga('send', 'event', 'Research', 'Download', this.href);"}

 with B. Douglas Bernheim, Daniel Bjorkgren, and Antonio Rangel